Lalitshaktawat/biostudio-installation-documents/biocolab-installation.md

 Name: You can select any name to this machine.
 This is a private IP of your machine, That can be find in /etc/hosts file on BioStudio pods.

-I already added a machine so I will go with update machine.
+I already added a machine, so I will go with the update machine.
 ```

 <img alt="Script execution" src="./idiag/mip.png" class="lazy" width="100%">

 <br>

-:large_orange_diamond: Please fill **Update machine Metadata.**
+:large_orange_diamond: Please fill out **Update machine metadata.**

 <br>
 <img alt="Machine update" src="./idiag/machine-update.png" class="lazy" width="100%">